CU-Boulder Football Game Day Guide

 Coach Prime

-There's a palpable sense of excitement around Boulder while we welcome Deion "Coach Prime" Sanders to town as the new head coach of the Buffaloes football team.
-Keep up to date with Prime-related news on the Colorado Buffaloes' website, or follow Coach Prime on his very active and motivating Instagram.
+There's a palpable sense of excitement around Boulder as Deion "Coach Prime" Sanders enters his second season as head coach of the Buffaloes football team.
+Keep up to date with Prime-related news on the Colorado Buffaloes' website, or follow Coach Prime on Instagram.

 And here's a little something extra for the super-fans.
 As he's been getting to know Boulder, Sanders has been documenting on social media the eateries he's tried along the way.
 Browse the spots he's been to and see what he thought of each one.